Sainsbury History, Family Crest & Coats of Arms

 Sainsbury Settlers in United States in the 20th Century

-- Edward James Sainsbury, aged 20, who emigrated to the United States from Congresbury, England, in 1907
+- Edward James Sainsbury, aged 20, who immigrated to the United States from Congresbury, England, in 1907

 - Alfred Sainsbury, aged 34, who landed in America, in 1918

-- Alice Sainsbury, aged 72, who emigrated to the United States from Fawley, England, in 1919
+- Alice Sainsbury, aged 72, who immigrated to the United States from Fawley, England, in 1919

 - Ernest Sainsbury, who settled in America, in 1919